apache/infrastructure-website/content/pages/request-bug-tracker.md

-Title: Requesting a bug tracker for a project
+Title: Requesting an issue and feature-requedst tracker for a project

-Infrastructure offers two bug and issue tracking systems:
+The ASF recommends these options for tracking issues and feature requests:

-  - <a href="https://issues.apache.org/jira/" target="_blank">Jira</a>
+* <a href="https://issues.apache.org/jira" target="_blank">Jira</a>
-  - <a href="https://issues.apache.org/bugzilla/" target="_blank">Bugzilla</a>
+* The <a href="https://guides.github.com/features/issues/" target="_blank">GitHub issue tracking feature</a>

-Infra itself uses Jira, so to request a Jira or BugZilla instance for your project, create a <a href="https://issues.apache.org/jira/browse/INFRA" target="_blank">Jira ticket</a> with the necessary details:
+Infra itself uses Jira, so to request a Jira instance for your project, create a <a href="https://issues.apache.org/jira/browse/INFRA" target="_blank">Jira ticket</a> with the necessary details:

 ### Requesting a Jira instance ###